Spherical Principal Curves

 \subsection{Principal Curves}

-Principal curves of Hastie and Stuetzle (1989) can be considered as a nonlinear generalization of PCA that finds an affine space that maximizes the variance of the projected data.
-The curve is a function from a one-dimensional closed interval to a given space, and further, curve $f$ is said to be self-consistent or a principal curve of $X$ if the curve satisfies
+The principal curve in \cite{Hastie} can be considered as a nonlinear generalization of PCA that finds an affine subspace maximizing the variance of the projections of data.
+A curve is a function from one-dimensional closed interval to a given space, and a curve $f$ is called self-consistent or a \textit{principal curve} of a random variable $X$ if the curve satisfies

-where $f(\lambda_f(x))$ is the projection of the point $x$ to the function $f$.
+where $\lambda_f(x)$ is a projection index of a point $x$ onto the curve $f$.
 It implies that $f(\lambda)$ is the average of all data points projected onto $f(\lambda)$ itself.
-One of the most important consequences of self-consistency is that the principal curve is a critical point of the reconstruction error for small perturbations (Hastie and Stuetzle, 1989).

-The existence of principal curves satisfying the self-consistency for a given distribution is not guaranteed.
-It is also difficult to formulate the principal curve by solving the self-consistent equation of (\ref{pc}).
+One of the most important consequences of the self-consistency is that the principal curve is a critical point with respect to reconstruction error for small perturbations \citep{Hastie}.
+However, it is difficult to formulate a principal curve by solving the self-consistency equation of (\ref{pc}).